kai-chu/kai-chu.github.io/_posts/2019-10-17-concepts-before-starting-to-use-reactjs.markdown

 One important thing about react component is that * React component is not the same as a function in javascript* even though we can define it by a function.

-A function is finished and forget by system once it's returned. however, a component can have runtime storage and keeps track its storage until it's deleted by React.
-A component can have state by setting this.state in their constructors.
+A function is finished and forget by system once it's returned.
+However, a component can have runtime states and keeps track its states until it's deleted by React.
+A component can have states by setting this.state in their constructors.

-I would like to compare react component with a function with a global variable
+I would like to compare react component with a function with a global variable.

 ```
 // javascript function with global variables